dsmagicug/msitu/README.md

 However to draw lines, there are two options.
 If you have an internet connection, then you can have a visual map of where your location.
 With this, a simple tap on the screen, in the direction you want the lines to drawn will do.
 But if you have no internet connection, then there's a work around.
-* Place two pegs anywhere on the outskirt of the plot you are going to plant, using a rope, mimick a straight line using these two pegs as a reference.
+* Place two pegs anywhere on the outskirt of the plot you are going to plant, using a rope, mimic a straight line using these two pegs as a reference.
 * Copy these two coordinates and export that project.
 * Using a `json editor` such as [json kitty](https://play.google.com/store/apps/details?id=codefeverr.json_kitty&hl=en&gl=US&pli=1), open that project.
 * Replace the base points with the new coordinates that you have copied and save the project.